 Book Reviews – “Code Name: Lise: The True Story of the Woman Who Became WWII’s Most Highly Decorated Spy” eBook was published in 2019 and was written by Larry Loftis (https://www.larryloftis.com).
 This is Mr. Loftis’ second book.

 I received an ARC of this novel through https://www.netgalley.com in return for a fair and honest review.
-I categorize this novel as ‘R’ because it contains scenes of Violence and Mature Situations.
-The story is set in 1932.
-The primary characters are Mattie McGary, Churchill’s goddaughter and a reporter for the Hearst newspapers, and Bourke Cockran a law professor, former US Army MID agent, and the son of one of Churchill’s former mentors.
-Also playing a significant role in the story is the German Kurt von Sturm.
+I categorize this novel as ‘R’ because it contains scenes of Violence.
+The story is set in the UK and France during World War II.
+The primary character is Brit Odette Sansom.

 My book reviews are also published on Goodreads (https://www.goodreads.com/user/show/31181778-john-purvis).